kg583/5MAT/6MAT/README.md

 6MAT programs are composed of **instructions** which consume zero or more **arguments** (duh).
 Instructions operate on the **tape**, a sequence of **characters** which serves as the program's memory.
 The **tape pointer** indicates where on the tape the next character will be read.

 On a single **lifetime** of execution, the tape is processed by the program, **printing** characters that become the new contents of the tape on the next cycle.
-Those characters on the tape which appear before the first **form feed** character (`\f`) are **output** to STDOUT once the current lifetime is completed.
+Those characters on the tape which appear after the last **form feed** character (`\f`) are **output** to STDOUT once the current lifetime is completed; if none exist, the entire tape is output

 This loop continues indefinitely, terminating only by a **crash**.
-This execution model, along with FORMAT's surprising control flow capabilities, enable 5MAT and 6MAT to be Turing-complete.
+This execution model, along with FORMAT's surprising control flow capabilities, enable 5MAT and 6MAT to be Turing-complete (see `bct.5mat` and `bct.6mat`).

 ### Token Types